harshabelavadi/pong-staged/Stage0/interruption.md

 ### Scenario: Game exited due to manual exit, software crash or power failure

 Given: User already cleared some number of levels.
-When: User gameplay is in progress.
+When: User game-play is in progress.
 Then: Latest level successfully completed by the user should be saved in profile.